-The University of Huddersfield is a former Times Entrepreneurial University of The Year Award and the Times University of the Year.
+The University of Huddersfield is a former Times Entrepreneurial University of The Year Award and Times University of the Year.
 In 2011 it was rated highest in the country for international student satisfaction by the International Student Barometer.

 The Storthes Hall Park Student Village and Ashenhurst Student Houses offer privately owned and operated accommodation recommended by the University.
 Storthes Hall is in parkland to the south of the town with en-suite single, double or disabled bedrooms in shared flats of six to eight students available, designed specifically for first year students.

 Ashenhurst Houses are in woodlands close to the campus and there are 279 single bedrooms in shared houses of six to eight students, all with shared facilities including a communal lounge and kitchen/dining area.

 The main campus at Queensgate is south-east of Huddersfield town centre.
 Huddersfield is an ancient market town in West Yorkshire, 310km north of London and 16.6km south of Bradford, the nearest city.
 It is the 10th largest town in the UK and has one of the highest numbers of listed buildings in the UK.

 I sincerely thank SI-UK for getting me accepted to UCL.
 The MSc in Urban Development and Planning is extremely competitive, but the right guidance provided by SI-UK made my dream of studying at University College London a reality.
 The services were exceptional from beginning to end.